octaos/php-integration/index.md

 ...
 ```

-The final doRequest() returns an AddOrderRowsResponse
+The final doRequest() returns an AddOrderRowsResponse.

 See <a href="http://sveawebpay.github.io/php-integration/api/classes/Svea.AddOrderRowsBuilder.html" target="_blank">AddOrderRowsBuilder</a> method details.